Our Borough

 Newham Key Facts

-Newham is a young borough: our average age is almost four years below London’s and nine years below England.
+Newham is one of the fastest growing, young, and diverse boroughs in the country.
+Our average age is almost four years below London’s and nine years below England.
 Children make up a quarter of our population, compared to just over a fifth in the UK.
+As of 2023, we have over 351,000 people living in Newham.
+We are the third fastest growing borough in London.

 Despite our rich and diverse culture, our residents face high levels of deprivation.
 More than half of children in Newham live in poverty; almost one-third of working-age residents are unemployed (pre-Covid numbers), and economic indicators of need are greater than the London average.